Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration/sample.md

 The sample contains two executable projects:

- * `NativeSender` - sends a native `BrokeredMessage` messages to a queue.
+ * `NativeSender` - sends native messages to the `Receiver`'s queue.
  * `Receiver` - NServiceBus endpoint that processes messages sent by `NativeSender`.

-## Sending messages with native Azure Service Bus API
+## Sending messages with the Azure Service Bus API

 Configuring the native sender to send messages to the queue used by the receiving endpoint is required when integrating the Azure Service Bus sender with NServiceBus endpoints.
 By default, the input queue for an NServiceBus endpoint is its endpoint name.

 snippet: EndpointName

-The native sender is using queue client to send a `BrokeredMessage`.
+The native sender is using `QueueClient` to send a single `Message`.

 ## Message serialization

-The Azure Service Bus .NET Standard transport is using the JSON serializer by default.
-Therefore, the message sent by a native sender needs to be valid JSON.
+NServiceBus endpoint is using JSON serialization (NServiceBus.Newtonsoft.Json serializer).
+Therefore, the message sent by a native sender needs to be a valid JSON.

 snippet: SerializedMessage